idaholab/moose/framework/doc/content/framework/contributing.md

 !alert-end!

+!alert note title=Authorship in MOOSE-development papers MOOSE being a collaborative effort, the authorship of MOOSE is shared within the community.
+Please see the [authorship guidelines](framework_development/authorship_guidelines.md optional=True) for more information.

 ## Code Standards

 When modifying or adding to MOOSE you need to follow the strict [MOOSE Code Standard](sqa/framework_scs.md).
 These guidelines ensure a common look and feel to all of the code in MOOSE allowing developers to seamlessly move between sections of code and giving users a consistent interface.